-The variables '\$(top_distdir)' and '\$(distdir)' (see Section 14.3 [The dist Hook], page 98) will be passed from the outer package to the subpackage when the distdir target is invoked.
+The variables '\$(top\distdir)' and '\$(distdir)' (see Section 14.3 [The dist Hook], page 99) will be passed from the outer package to the subpackage when the distdir target is invoked.
 These two variables have been adjusted for the directory that is being recursed into, so they are ready to use.

+'''

 install

 install-data

 install-exec

 uninstall

 Install or uninstall files (see Chapter 12 [Install], page 95).

-'''

 install-dvi

 install-html

 install-info

 install-ps

 install-pdf

 Install only some specific documentation format (see Section 11.1 [Texinfo],

-page 91).
+page 92).

 installdirs

 Create install directories, but do not install any files.

 check

 installcheck

 Check the package (see Chapter 15 [Tests], page 102).

+'''

 mostlyclean

 clean

 distclean

 maintainer-clean

-Cleaning rules (see Chapter 13 [Clean], page 96).
+Cleaning rules (see Chapter 13 [Clean], page 97).

-dvi

-pdf

-ps

-info

-html

-Build the documentation in various formats (see Section 11.1 [Texinfo],

-page 91).

-tags

-Build TAGS and CTAGS (see Section 18.1 [Tags], page 122).

-ctags

-'''

 If you have ever used Gettext in a project, this is a good example of how third-party Makefiles can be used with Automake.
-The Makefiles gettextize puts in the po/ and intl/ directories are handwritten Makefiles that implement all of these targets.
+The Makefiles that gettextize puts in the po/ and intl/ directories are handwritten Makefiles that implement all of these targets.
 That way they can be added to SUBDIRS in Automake packages.

-Directories that are only listed in DIST_SUBDIRS but not in SUBDIRS need only the distclean, maintainer-clean, and distdir rules (see Section 7.2 [Conditional Subdirectories], page 49).
+Directories that are only listed in DIST\SUBDIRS but not in SUBDIRS need only the distclean, maintainer-clean, and distdir rules (see Section 7.2 [Conditional Subdirectories], page 49).